ntop/n2n/README.md

 # N2N

 N2n is a light VPN software which make it easy to create virtual networks bypassing intermediate firewalls.

 In order to start using N2N, two elements are required:

 - A *supernode*: it allows edge nodes to announce and discover other nodes.
 It must have a port publicly accessible on internet.

 - *Edge* nodes: the nodes which will be part of the virtual networks

 A virtual network shared between multiple edge nodes in n2n is called a *community*.
 A single supernode can relay multiple communities and a single PC can be part of multiple communities at the same time.
 An encryption key can be used by the edge nodes to encrypt the packets within their community.

+N2n tries to enstablish a direct P2P connection between the edge nodes when possible.
+When this is not possible (usually due to special NAT devices), the supernode is also used to relay the packets.

 Quick Setup
 -----------